k98kurz/reverse-entropy-clocks/readme.md

 inverse, whether a clock can possibly receive updates, can be determined with `hc.can_be_updated()`.

-The `setup(lock_count: int, root_size: int = 16) -> list[bytes]` method will set
+The `setup(max_time: int, root_size: int = 16) -> list[bytes]` method will set
-up the hash lock chain, set the final digest as the state, and return the rest.
-This list of bytes is then used to advance the clock by combining the state with a bytes value popped off the end of the list; this new list becomes the update.
-It is technically a state-based CRDT counter and can be thought of as a permissioned CRDT since only those who know the locks can advance the clock.
+up the hash lock chain, set the final digest as the state, and return a HashClockUpdater.
+This HashClockUpdater is then used to advance the clock by recursively hashing the root `max_time - time` times and returning a tuple of `(time, state)`.
+It is technically a state-based CRDT counter and can be thought of as a permissioned CRDT since only those who know the root and max_time can advance the clock.

+At some point, a VectorHashClock class will be created that will set up vector clocks using the HashClock mechanism underneath.
+Additionally, a MapHashClock class will extend the VectorHashClock idea to not require all node IDs to be included in the setup; i.e. new nodes will be able to join the MapHashClock after setup by issuing an update referencing the clock's uuid.

 ## Status